 That moment.
 The heartbreaking, life-altering moment that you find out someone you love has taken their own life is one you will never forget.
 Twice in the last month, I’ve had friends experience that moment.
 I lived through that moment five years ago, and have been forever changed by it.

-Suicide has been in the news lately, and seemingly on the rise— especially for young people.
-The CDC found in 2016 that it was the second leading cause of death for individuals age 10-34, and the fourth leading cause of death for ages 35-54.
-While the suicides of high profile individuals such as Robin Williams, Kate Spade, and Anthony Bourdain make the headlines, it is when someone we love takes their life that we become eternally bound to the reality of what that means.
+Suicide has been in the news lately—and seemingly is on the rise, especially for young people.
+In April 2020, the CDC reported suicide as the second leading cause of death for individuals ages 10 to 34, and the fourth leading cause of death for ages 35 to 54.
+While the suicides of such high-profile individuals as Robin Williams, Kate Spade, and Anthony Bourdain make the headlines, it is when someone you love takes their own life that you become eternally bound to the reality of what that means.

-Sarah Neustadter, a clinical and spiritual psychologist based in Los Angeles, lived through the suicide of her soul mate at twenty-nine.
-She chronicles her survival mechanism— writing emails to him— in her book Love you Like the Sky.
+Sarah Neustadter, a clinical and spiritual psychologist based in Los Angeles, lived through the suicide of her soul mate at 29.
+She chronicles her survival mechanism—writing emails to him—in her book Love You Like the Sky.
 As a personal journey, she shares her emotional writings to him and then lends her perspective and guidance as someone who counsels those who have lived through the unthinkable reality of a loved one taking their own life.